maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW3/HW3-report.md

 ## Reflection

-Personally, I thought plotting the chart in Excel was really easy.
-This might be due to my non-CS background as I faced many challenges while working with seaborn.
-However, this dataset was simple and there was not much to be cleaned, this might also be one of the reason Excel seemed easy.
-In my opinion, if the dataset is simple and small Excel might prove to be the winner, however,  if advanced customization, automation, or are working on data analysis tasks is required, Python would provide more flexibility and control, although it may require more initial effort to learn and set up.
+Personally, for me, plotting the chart in Excel was easy.
+This might be due to my non-CS background as I faced many challenges while working with Seaborn.
+However, this dataset was simple and there was not much to be cleaned, this might also be one of the reasons Excel seemed easy.
+In my opinion, if the dataset is simple and small Excel might prove to be the winner, however,  if advanced customization, automation, or working on data analysis tasks is required, Python would provide more flexibility and control, although it may require more initial effort to learn and set up.

 ## References